kshedden/case_studies/methods/writing-tips.md

 evidence and interpretation that you use to support your claims.

 * Discussion of how you "cleaned" the data is only relevant if it is needed for the reader to understand your question, approach, and conclusions.
+Avoid use of programming language syntax.
+There is no need to document menial data processing tasks that involve no statistical judgement.

 * Try to make your writing as self-contained as reasonably possible.
 For this course, you can assume that the reader is familiar with the statistical